honestbee/loggly-elb-infra/README.md

 - S3 Bucket with ELB policy and SQS Notifictations
 - SQS Queue

-### Working with existing buckets
+### Working with existing AWS Resources

-By default the terraform plan will try to create a new s3 bucket.
+By default the terraform plan will try to create a new AWS Resources.

-If you have an existing bucket / queue, use `terraform import aws_s3_bucket.elb_logs <name of bucket>` / `terraform import aws_sqs_queue.s3_queue https://sqs.ap-southeast-1.amazonaws.com/.../<name of queue>`.
+If you have an existing bucket / queue, use:
+-  `terraform import aws_s3_bucket.elb_logs <name of bucket>`
+-  `terraform import aws_sqs_queue.s3_queue https://sqs.ap-southeast-1.amazonaws.com/.../<name of queue>`.

+For Example:

 ```bash
 terraform import aws_s3_bucket.elb_logs my-bucket